Produces an inlined version of

 A buffer for bindings that define proxies for actual arguments

-A map from parameter names of the inline method to references of the actual arguments.
+A map from parameter names of the inlineable method to references of the actual arguments.

 For a type argument this is the full argument type.

 For a value argument, it is a reference to either the argument value